Censorship Industrial Complex as a tool of PsyOps and a global tool of control is very potent. Action is happening against it in the US now.

 However, Javed Akhtar’s articulation of it leaves me with many questions about where his central compass lies.

 To be secular is to affirm the universality of that principle, its applicability to all countries, irrespective of who constitutes a minority or majority.
 Secularism rejects not only the theocratic state but also a majoritarian state that discriminates between citizens on the basis of religion, race or ethnicity; or, worse still, that pits one section of society against another.
 The claim that Hindu Rashtra would not be a theocratic state is no good news, because a non-theocratic fascist state can be worse. (link)

 Let us look at this statement for what it says in concrete terms, beyond the misty altruism.

 And, THAT was the Point of contention between Jinnah and Nehru.
-Jinnah wanted Muslims to have an "equal say" in the Governance, EVEN THOUGH they were in a minority.
+Jinnah wanted Muslims to have an “equal say” in Governance, EVEN THOUGH they were in a minority.
 Nehru said that was a violation of democracy.
-If everyone has one vote, then those who cast most votes has a greater say in the Governance of the nation.
+If everyone has one vote, then those who cast the most votes have a greater say in the Governance of the nation.

 It was on this basic and fundamental difference of opinion on what a Democracy is, that Jinnah issued the call for “Direct Action Day” on August 16, 1946.

 Now, look at what Javed Akhtar is saying.
 “Secularism rejects…. a majoritarian state“.
 Well, if it does, then it ALSO has to reject Democracy!
 For, Democracy IS a Majoritarian Polity.

 Any Civics book will tell you how a law is passed.
 You need at least 51% majority (often 2/3rds) to pass a law.
 If you are to press for Equal rights for “all groups”, and if the country has just 3 groups, what direction does the Governance take?

 So, Mr. Akhtar, your definition of Secularism flies right in the face of a Governable Democracy.